Sarasota Opera House & Box Office

 Maestro DeRenzi's interest in the training of professional singers led to the founding of Sarasota Opera's Apprentice and Studio Artists programs.
 Chosen from national auditions, the participants in the Apprentice Artists Program form the chorus for the main stage opera productions, perform community outreach programs, understudy principal roles as well as perform secondary roles on the mainstage.
 Many former Sarasota Opera Apprentice and Studio Artists have gone on to perform leading roles with the company as well as with the major opera houses of the world.

 Maestro DeRenzi is a noted Verdi specialist.
-Sarasota Opera's 2013 production of A King for a Day will mark the 29th different Verdi opera he has conducted.
+Sarasota Opera's 2014 production of Jérusalem will mark the 30th different Verdi opera he has conducted.
 Arts Critic Lawrence Johnson wrote, “Victor DeRenzi is simply the finest, most idiomatic Verdi conductor I’ve ever heard, and I’m not forgetting some much more celebrated names.”
 Maestro DeRenzi has also led almost all of the composer's non-operatic output, as well as editing a two-volume edition of his songs with piano, many of which were not previously available.
 Through the Verdi Cycle, which he began in 1989, Maestro DeRenzi and Sarasota Opera are committed to performing the entire canon of Verdi's works.
 Although Maestro DeRenzi is a noted Verdi and Puccini conductor, his repertoire also includes operas by Janáček, Mozart, Wagner, Tchaikovsky, Smetana, and Stravinsky, among others.

 In 2007, Maestro DeRenzi was honored by OPERA America for 25 years of service.
 The City of Sarasota has recognized him on three separate occasions for service to the community.
 He was also featured on the cover of the March 2007 issue of Sarasota Magazine, which has twice recognized him as one of Sarasota's 100 Most Powerful People.

-During Sarasota Opera's 2012-13 season, Maestro DeRenzi will be conducting Rigoletto, Turandot and Verdi's A King for a Day.
+During Sarasota Opera's 2013-14 season, Maestro DeRenzi will be conducting Die Fledermaus, Il trovatore and Jérusalem.